loretoparisi/fasttext.js/README.md

 });
 ```

-A `executable not found in path` error will be thrown if the executable has not been found in path.
+A `executable not found in path` error will be thrown if the executable has not been found in the specified path.

 ## How It Works
 Precompiled binaries runs `FastText` natively.
 A node `child_process` spawn will fork a new `FastText` native process tu run at OS speed, manage the state, the errors and the output of the process to the JavaScript API.